By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 4.6.
 Site Template

-The files in link: docs/stylesheets
+The files in link: docs/stylesheets are

 the CSS stylesheets of the site.